 - As a registered charity we believe that as many children as possible should be offered the chance to attend the playgroup.
 An inability to pay fees on time as a result of genuine financial hardship will be viewed sympathetically.
 Any difficulties in paying fees should be discussed confidentially as soon as possible with the Playgroup's Manager.
-In such circumstances extreme circumstances, the Trustees can consider discretionary options. - We are registered to accept free entitlement funding for three and four years old and also eligible two year olds from West Sussex.
-We ask any families who are eligible for the Early Years Pupil Premium to voluntarily complete a registration form so that we can apply for the additional funding available. - It is the intent of William Older Playgroup to use any monies generated through children qualifying for the Early Years Pupil Premium to part fund PPA (Preparation, Planning, Assessment time) within the working hours to all staff keyworkers.
-This time will be allocated weekly in the privacy of the family room and can also be used for meetings with parents and outside agencies and will benefit the outcomes of all children.

-- If the fees are being met by someone other than the parent/carers, we reserve the right to ask for the fees to be paid upfront for the half term or for a letter or purchase order to be provided prior to the child attending the setting. - We will accept the Government's 30 hours funding, where we have the availability/space.
+In such extreme circumstances, the Trustees can consider discretionary options. - We are registered to accept free entitlement funding for three and four years old and also eligible two-year olds from West Sussex.
+We ask any families who are eligible for the Early Years Pupil Premium to voluntarily complete a registration form so that we can apply for the additional funding available. - If the fees are being met by someone other than the parent/carers, we reserve the right to ask for the fees to be paid upfront for the half term or for a letter or purchase order to be provided prior to the child attending the setting. - We will accept the Government's 30 hours funding, where we have the availability/space.
 It is the parents' responsibility to ensure that they provide us with an up to date eligibility code at the beginning of each term.
-If the code provided to us is invalid for any reason, the parent will be responsible for paying the fee. - We reserve the right to take legal actions if fees are not paid in a timely manner.
+If the code provided to us is invalid for any reason, the parent will be responsible for paying the fee.

+We reserve the right to take legal actions if fees are not paid in a timely manner.